A Guide to Sun Protection & Anti-Aging: Cruelty-Free Sunscreens for Oily Skin

 Oil-Free, Non-Comedogenic Formulas for Oily Skin

 For oily skin, I recommend mineral-based formulas with silica or kaolin clay.
 Brands like ISDIN and BADGER offer lightweight options that absorb quickly.
-Most of these are also cruelty-free sunscreen for oily skin, so you can feel good about your environmental and ethical impact.
+Most of these are also cruelty-free sunscreens for oily skin, so that you can feel good about your environmental and ethical impact.

 Pro Tip: Reapply with a powder sunscreen (like Dime Clean Beauty) over makeup to avoid greasiness.